tasket/wyng-backup/README.md

 Public release v0.3 with a range of features including:

- - Incremental backups of Linux thin-provisioned LVM volumes
+ - Incremental backups of Linux logical volumes

  - Supported destinations: Local filesystem, Virtual machine or SSH host